-Did you know that 216 million new cases of malaria were reported in 2016?
-The mosquito may seem like an annoying summertime pest to people in many countries, but in others, a mosquito bite can be deadly.
-World Malaria Day, organized by the World Health Organization (WHO), is celebrated every year on April 25 to bring awareness to the global population about this deadly disease.
+As recently as 2016 the world experienced 216 million new cases of malaria.
+Mosquitos may seem like an annoying summertime pest to people in many countries, but in others, a bite can be deadly.
+World Malaria Day, organized by the World Health Organization (WHO), falls on April 25.

 World Malaria Day - History